theartofcomputerprogramming/meetup/20200926_taocp_4_basic_mmix_instructions/README.md

 **Arthur O'Dwyer** 3:09 PM\
 https://pharr.org/matt/blog/2018/04/30/ispc-all.html
-"In general, the Intel hardware architects knew remarkably little about programming (that Forsyth fellow notwithstanding), and I’m sure those that thought that way really believed it. [...
+"In general, the Intel hardware architects knew remarkably little about programming (that Forsyth fellow notwithstanding), and Iâ€™m sure those that thought that way really believed it. [...
 They] grew tired of the graphics people trying to tell them how they might improve their vector programming model and that their current one was insufficient for the kinds of programs we wanted to write."

 **Zartaj T Majeed** 3:16 PM\
 we're back